dlab-berkeley/python-for-everything/README.md

 [Read only access to course slides.](https://docs.google.com/presentation/d/1g1AruB-bni9IBS5Rk9mcEIpUqku0Juq2dn-OSzO3MW4/edit?usp=sharing)

+There are two approaches to going through this material.
+One is by going through the numbered directories in order in the challenges directory.
+There, you can use pytest (or your preferred test runner) to build up the requested code and programs.

+OR...

-These materials are meant to accompany the following lessons in [the Python track at Codecademy](http://www.codecademy.com/tracks/python)
+These materials may accompany the following lessons in [the Python track at Codecademy](http://www.codecademy.com/tracks/python)

  - [What is Python, Python Syntax](http://www.codecademy.com/courses/introduction-to-python-6WeG3?curriculum_id=4f89dab3d788890003000096)